Tec 5 Eugene P. Zingheim

 What is known is that Eugene fought for over a year as a guerrilla as a member of the 101st Squadron Luzon Guerrilla Force.
 In September 1943, Lt.
 Hart, Captain Alfred Bruce, Eugene and Jose Raagas were sent to the Bamban area of Tarlec to organize guerrilla resistance.

 Lt.
 Hart held his position, along the bank of a stream, so that the other guerillas could escape.
-He would be killed doing this.
+He would be killed holding off the Japanese so the rest of the guerrillas could escape.

 Eugene, with other prisoners, was taken to the Bamban Garrison.
 There, guerrillas were tortured to get information from them.
 Eugene was never seen alive again.
 It is known that he was executed by the Japanese on September 5, 1943, at Bamban Garrison.